italomaia/podman-axum-example/README.md

 # Axum Podman Example

-This project shows an advised structure for your code when developing with axum and podman in mind.
+This project shows an example structure for your code when developing with axum and podman in mind.

+AKA: keep in mind this is a pet project with ideas I'm constantly trying out and updating.
+I offer no guarantees this work `;)`

 ## Project Structure